Efficient Continual Pre-training for Building Domain Specific Large Language Models: Methodology

-where, $\alpha(h)$ is optimal domain classifier and $\Hs_d$ is the hypothesis space of domain classifier.
-Zhao et al \cite{zhao2017learning} prove that optimal state of minimum discrepancy distance $d_{\Hs_p \Delta \Hs_p}(\Ds, \Ts)$ is when the domain classifier has random predictions achieving a state of highest entropy.
-We argue that it is achieved when the representations for samples in two domains are most similar, leading to a random domain classifier that is unable to distinguish between the two dataset distributions.
-Motivated by this intuition, we can use a strategy based on selecting samples with the most similar representations to our task dataset $\Ts$.
-We use the embedding similarity as a proxy for dataset similarity as getting the optimal representation is challenging in unpractical in the case of large corpus.

-\subsubsection{Efficient Task-Similar Domain-adaptive Continual Pre-training}
+\paragraph{Efficient Task-Similar Domain-adaptive Continual Pre-training}

 We stipulate that we can form an optimal set $\Ds^{*}$ by selecting a portion of the domain data that is much closer to the task data (red) given by the blue region based on intuition before.
 We refer to this as \textit{Efficient Task-Similar Domain-adaptive Continual Pre-training} (ETS-DACP).
 Fine-tuning LLMs can take a good amount of instructions, which are quite costly to create.
 ETS-DACP directly addresses this situation by using the relatively limited unlabeled task data to sample similar samples from the larger pool of pre-training domain corpus.
-We are motivated by prior research showing that unsupervised training on tokens that closely align with the target domain and tasks can lead to improved performance \citep{gururangan-etal-2020-dont, unsupervised_domain_clusters, DaiKHP19}.
-Therefore, we hypothesize that continual pre-training LLMs on the unlabeled task data can be beneficial for target task performance as it adapts the model to the distribution of task tokens.
+We are motivated by prior research showing unsupervised training on tokens aligning closely with the target domain/tasks leads to improved performance \citep{gururangan-etal-2020-dont, unsupervised_domain_clusters, DaiKHP19}.
+Therefore, we hypothesize that continual pre-training LLMs on the unlabeled task data can be beneficial for target task performance by adapting the model to the task distribution.

 We use similarity between embeddings of task data and domain corpus samples to perform data selection.
 This allows us to select a subset from the domain corpus that closely resembles the distribution of task data.
-To quantify document-level task similarity, we employ cosine similarity between the document embedding and task data embedding.
-Prior works like ~\cite{ke2023continual} calculate embeddings from language model (RoBERTa) for a given unlabeled sample twice, which is not practical for LLMs.
-It takes a forward pass to compute the embeddings using LLM over entire corpus, or 25\% of compute of using to train the pre-train the LLM over the entire corpus.
-We compute embeddings using the \textit{Spacy} model \citep{spacy2}.
+To quantify document-level task similarity, we employ cosine similarity between the document embedding and task data embedding using the \textit{Spacy} model \citep{spacy2}.
 This approach allows us to cost-effectively measure the alignment between task-specific information and the financial corpus, enabling more focused and targeted pre-training.

-\subsubsection{Efficient Task-Agnostic Domain-adaptive Continual Pre-training}
+\paragraph{Efficient Task-Agnostic Domain-adaptive Continual Pre-training}